Gary Brackett: Professional career

 On April 27, 2003, the Indianapolis Colts signed Brackett as an undrafted free agent after he was not selected in the 2003 NFL draft.

 Brackett competed for a roster spot as a backup linebacker and special teams player during training camp in 2003.
 He impressed the coaching staff with his ability covering kickoffs.
 He made his professional regular season debut during the Indianapolis Colts' season-opener at the Cleveland Browns.
 He finished their 9–6 win with one solo tackle.
 On October 26, 2003, Brackett collected a season-high six combined tackles (five solo) during a 30–21 victory against the Houston Texans in Week 8.
 In Week 12, Brackett made three solo tackles and made his first career sack as the Colts defeated the Buffalo Bills 17–14.
 He sacked Bills' quarterback Drew Bledsoe for a nine-yard loss during the second quarter.

-That year, he had 127 tackles, three interceptions and a sack.
+In 2005, he had 127 tackles, three interceptions and a sack.
+In the divisional round against the Steelers, he forced a fumble from Jerome Bettis that teammate Nick Harper would have returned for a touchdown had Ben Roethlisberger not made a touchdown saving tackle.
 In 2006, he was named defensive captain of the Colts and had 120 tackles.
 He started for the Colts in their Super Bowl XLI win over the Chicago Bears.
 In 2007 Brackett recorded 116 tackles and four interceptions.
 He recorded 99 tackles in both 2008 and 2009.
 He started for the Colts in their Super Bowl XLIV loss to the New Orleans Saints.
 He was released following the 2011 season on March 9, 2012.
 And after the Colts released Brackett, he quickly announced his retirement from the NFL.

 During his career, Brackett was twice named AFC Defensive Player-of-the-Week.